kubiksk8ter/superheroes/README.md

 # Superheroes
-Simple example of web aplication, for managing superheroes records with Graphql and Prisma database.<br>
+Simple example of web aplication, for managing superheroes records with GraphQL and Prisma database.<br>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.